uday-bala/-bedrock-agentcore-observability/README.md

-# AgentCore V3 Observability Setup
+# Bedrock AgentCore Observability Setup - Simple Example

 This repository contains both CDK and Terraform implementations for deploying AWS Bedrock AgentCore with complete observability using ADOT (AWS Distro for OpenTelemetry).